Mapaor/fonts-cat/README.md

 ## License

 This project uses data from OpenStreetMap, which is available under the Open Database License (ODbL).
+The code itself is unlicensed.